HariKrishnan-PT/harikrishnan_challenge/README.md

 ## Steps to use.

 1. Create an S3 Bucket: The StaticSiteBucket resource will automatically create it.
 1. Deploy the Template: Use AWS CloudFormation to deploy the template.
 Make sure to provide the ARN of the SSL certificate from ACM.
 1. Upload Content: Upload your SPA files (e.g., index.html) to the S3 bucket created by the template.

-1. Update Route 53: If you're using a custom domain, replace your-hosted-zone-id with your Route 53 hosted zone ID and www.example.com with your domain.
+1. Update Route 53: Replace your-hosted-zone-id with your Route 53 hosted zone ID and `www.example.com` with your domain.
 1. Verify Deployment: Access your SPA through the CloudFront URL or your custom domain to ensure everything is set up correctly.

 ## Secure the Application